icornelis90-ilvo/ILVO-MGL_eDNA_Upload_metabarcodingdata_to_GBIF/README.md

 # eDNA_metabarcoding_Upload-to-GBIF

 ## Description
+This script can be used for eDNA metabarcoding data generated using the DADA2 pipeline (Callahan et al., 2016) from v.1.20.0 onwards.
+Taxonomic assignment has been done using an in-house RScript, combining the results from the taxonomic assignment using the RDP classifier in DADA2 (bootstrap min 80) and BLASTn against a custom reference database, and BLASTn against the nucleotide collection from the National Center for Biotechnology Information (NCBI).
+The demultiplexed and trimmed sequencing data and sample metadata are uploaded onto the Sequence Read Archive (SRA) using the MIMARKS template for Biosample registration.

-This script allows you to create the dataset file, in excel format, needed to upload eDNA metabarcoding data into the Metabarcoding Data Toolkit (MDT) (https://mdt.gbif.org) to publish DNA metabarcoding data to the Global Biodiversity Information Facility (GBIF).
-The template file consists of 4 sheets:
+The script allows you to create the dataset file, in excel format, needed to upload eDNA metabarcoding data into the Metabarcoding Data Toolkit (MDT) (https://mdt.gbif.org) to publish DNA metabarcoding data to the Global Biodiversity Information Facility (GBIF).\
+The template file, in excel format, consists of 4 sheets:
 * Sheet1 = OTU_table\
 Contains the OTU or ASV (OUT/ASV) table, in which each row must represent a unique OTU/ASV, and each column must represent a different sample or site, with the cell values indicating the count of sequencing reads of the OTUs/ASVs in each sample.
 The OTU/ASV table will be linked to two other tables:\
 &emsp; - table Taxonomy through the column id, containing the OTU/ASV names\